Prospectus – Director, Australian Podiatry Association

 Time commitment

-Board members may also be required to participate in relevant Board committee meetings from time to time.
-These committees may include Audit and Risk Committee, Nominations Committee, Advocacy Committee, and a range of other special interest committees.
+Directors may also take part in Board committees from time to time, such as the Audit and Risk Committee, the Nominations Committee, the Governance and Policy Committee, and other special-interest committees.

 .